-When travelling to the EU after 29 March 2019, the UK Government currently recommends that you have six months left on your passport on the date of your arrival in an EU country.
-This is in line with A&K’s standard advice to always have at least six months validity on your passport, regardless of the destination to where you are travelling.
+When travelling to the EU on or after 1 January 2021, the UK Government recommends that you have six months left on your passport on the date of your arrival in an EU country.
+This is in line with A&K’s standard advice to always have at least six months validity on your passport, regardless of the destination you are travelling to.

 However, you should also check when your passport was renewed.
 If you renewed a 10 year adult passport before it expired, extra months may have been added to your passport’s expiry date.
 These extra months over 10 years will not count towards the six months that must be remaining.
 The UK Government has published a website tool to check the validity of your passport under these rules.